Keep reading to find out more about the similarities and differences between these two types.

 Surgery, chemotherapy, and radiation may be used alone or in some combination.
 Other treatment options include laser therapy and photodynamic therapy.
 Other medications may be used to alleviate individual symptoms and side effects of treatment.
 Treatment is tailored to individual circumstances and may change accordingly.

-While SCLC is much more aggressive than NSCLC, finding and treating lung cancer early is one of the best ways to ensure a longer, healthier life.
+While SCLC is much more aggressive than NSCLC, finding and treating all lung cancers early is the best way to improve one’s outlook.